Threat Feeds

 The downloaded file must be less than 100MB.
 A single threat feed must have fewer than 2.5 million lines.

-The hashes from all enabled threat feeds are kept in RAM in the Sandfly server process; there is very little overhead, so the amount of RAM used is essentially the size of the (unzipped) threat feed file, but if you plan on loading many threat feeds, expect the Sandfly server RAM usage to increase by that amount.
+The hashes from all enabled threat feeds are kept in RAM in the Sandfly server process.
+The RAM used per feed is essentially the size of the unzipped file.
+While the per-feed overhead is low, loading many large threat feeds will increase the Sandfly server's total RAM usage proportionally.

 Feed Operations

-Sandfly will re-download and re-import threat feeds from the URL based on the configured refresh interval.
-To force a threat feed to refresh immediately, disable then re-enable it.
+Sandfly will download and re-import threat feeds from the URL based on the configured refresh interval.
+To force a threat feed to refresh immediately, disable and then re-enable it.

 Add Threat Feed Form with Example